meetkabeershah/meetkabeershah.github.io/_posts/2015-9-25-standing-out.md

 [courtesy](http://www.theplanner.co.uk/advice/how-to-stand-out-in-the-planning-job-market)

-It's cool to have your own logo.
+It's cool to have your own logo?
 To get that more trustworthy feeling.

-For now, the basic prototype of nerdspal logo is [here](https://www.gravatar.com/avatar/7244c6ceacb2e8310d4d5f8d652b0b44).
+So, the basic prototype of nerdy logo is [here](https://www.gravatar.com/avatar/7244c6ceacb2e8310d4d5f8d652b0b44).
-It looks like this:
+And trust me, after a deep stare, it looks like this:

 ![Logo](https://www.gravatar.com/avatar/7244c6ceacb2e8310d4d5f8d652b0b44)